 - making Community Engagement Grants available to affiliated members;

-- making other SJRI resources (e.g. Director; Brock faculty and students) directly available to community groups to support the fulfillment of their specific research needs.
+- making other SJRI resources (e.g. Director and FSC; Brock faculty and students) available to community groups to support the fulfillment of their specific research needs.

-Please click on the links below for more information about recent and current SJRI-community partnerships.
+Please click on the links below for more information about recent SJRI-community partnerships.

 In collaboration with United Way, Brock faculty members Jeff Boggs (Geography and Tourism Studies) and Jonah Butovsky (Sociology) explored the impacts of precarious employment in Niagara.